 If you have made it passed the basic portion of the NRP algorithm, send cultures and start antibiotics

-NRP traditionally suggested assessing the HR by umbilical palpation or auscultation for 6 seconds (and, hopefully obviously, multiplying by 10 for the rate).
-Now, they recommend that using ECG monitoring will provide a more rapid and accurate assessment of the heart rate.
+NRP suggests assessing the HR by umbilical palpation for 6 seconds (and, hopefully obviously, multiplying by 10 for the rate).

 I am also not big on memorizing equipment sizes.
-I start at the smallest (3kg) end of the Broselow tape (or electronic version) and adjust from there.
+I start at the smallest (3kg) end of the Broselow tape (or app version) and adjust from there.
 But a few for reference:

 Other FOAMed Resources

 Kattwinkel et al. Neonatal Resuscitation: 2010 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 Pediatrics: 126 (5); pp. e1400-e1413.